 Dr. Andrew Antoszyk is a board-certified Ophthalmologist who specializes in medical and surgical diseases of the retina and vitreous, macular degeneration, diabetic retinopathy, retinovascular disease, and retinal detachments in the Charlotte and Statesville, NC areas.
 He has authored and co-authored 39 peer-reviewed papers and three book chapters, and has been involved in numerous clinical trials and research programs.
 When he is not working, he loves to spend time with his family and is an avid golfer and tennis player.
 He loves to root for the Duke sports teams and the Carolina Panthers.

-- Alpha Omega Alpha – medical honor society
+- Fellow of the ASRS = FASRS- Alpha Omega Alpha – medical honor society

 - American Board of Ophthalmology -Examiner and Mentor

 - Vice Chair of Diabetic Retinopathy Clinical Research Network

 - Society of Heed Fellows

 - Association for Research in Vision and Ophthalmology

 - North Carolina Medical Society